vstehle/systemready-scripts/README.md

 * Integrity of tar/gzip archives

+### Deferred checks

+Some checks are postponed until after all files and directories have been analyzed.

+This makes sure that all the necessary data to perform the checks have been collected and allows to decouple the checks from the order in which files appear in the configuration file.

 ## Checking IR 1.x results

 By default the `check-sr-results.py` script targets the latest IR version (at